Episteme and Techne

 Xenophon’s only sustained discussions of epistêmê and technê are in two of his Socratic works, Memorabilia and Oeconomicus.
 The Memorabilia recounts conversations which Socrates held on a variety of topics; the Oeconomicus is a conversation largely devoted to one, i.e., the art of running a successful estate and household.
 In these works, knowledge is intimately tied to knowing how to do things, especially the more organized kind of knowing-how designated by technê.
 There is no distinction between epistêmê as theoretical knowledge and technê as mere craft or skill.
 Socrates explicitly identifies as technai such activities as playing the harp, generalship, piloting a ship, cooking, medicine, managing an estate, smithing, and carpentry; by association with these technai, we can include housebuilding, mathematics, astronomy, making money, flute playing, and painting.
 Without marking any difference, he also calls many of these activities epistêmai.

-At the beginning of Memorabilia, Xenophon, in fact, portrays Socrates as uninterested in the abstract investigations of the physical philosophers.
+At the beginning of Memorabilia, Xenophon, in fact, portrays Socrates as uninterested in the abstract investigations of the physical universe.
 Socrates, he says, eschewed the investigation of the kosmos; he preferred looking into human affairs.
 Besides, humans cannot understand the universe, as shown by the inability of those who engage in these kinds of study to agree (I.i.11–14).
 In fact, towards the end of the work, Xenophon says that Socrates held that the study of geometry should be pursued to the point where one could measure a parcel of land he meant to buy; study of more complicated figures he disparaged because he did not see the use of it (IV.vii.3).
 If after this introduction we did not expect to find a very great difference between epistêmê and technê, we would not be disappointed.

+Diligence and training, then, are the basis of these skills, not a theoretical grasp of principles.
 Socrates emphasizes that learning an epistêmê — what we would call a field of knowledge — entails care, diligence, and practice.
 He says that idleness does not put knowledge worthy of mention into the soul; one must also have care or diligence (epimeleia) for doing fine and good deeds (II.i.20).
 Free men (actually gentlemen farmers) who are not idle but exercise diligence (epimelomenous) in those useful things they understand (epistantai) are happiest; work and application (epimeleian) help men to learn what they need to know and to remember what they learn (II.vii.7–8).
 Near the beginning of the Memorabilia, Socrates argues against those who say that a just man can never become unjust.
 Rather, he says, those who do not train the soul (askountas) cannot carry out the functions of the soul (I.ii.19–20).
-Diligence and training, then, are the basis of these skills, not a theoretical grasp of principles.

 2. Plato